J-HanRyang/Semicon_Academi/RISC_V(RV32I)_SingleCycle/README.md

 <br>

 #### 📜 Referenced Document
-Please find the project details and diagrams in the uploaded PDF file.
+Please find the project details and diagrams in the uploaded PDF file. <br>
 [Docs]()